The importance of correct packaging

 The security of the products can be monitored by research design to increase the safety of the product during manufacturing and assembly, storage and picking, and transport.
 Smart packaging also plays an important role in traditional packaging.
 Information transmission is used to inform the management team on the correct way to store or transport the contained product.
 Organizations also integrate the internet of things (IoT) through an electronic device RFDI (radio-frequency identification) which is a tag on packages to enable companies to identify the products in real-time, reducing the risk of damages and mapping the path of the products to control the work in progress.
 An unprotected product could cause product waste which can be negative from an environmental and economic point of view (Regattieri, 2013).

 Smart Packaging has a strong customer empowerment element through great new technological tools.
-These tools can offer a customer interface that is used to better understand the different purchased products.
-Scanning a food package brings the customer to a larger explanation on the products’ storage conditions, dietary concerns, ingredient research, and nutritional value (impacx, 2020).
+These supply chain tools can offer a customer interface that is used to understand the different purchased products better.

-The many advantages mentioned above attract companies to switch from traditional packaging with high risks of damages or product loss to Smart Packaging with additional advanced technologies that make the logistic operation more resilient.
+The many advantages mentioned above attract companies to switch from traditional packaging to Smart Packaging.
+It comes down to better packaging and distribution resource management and shifting from manual outdated processes and shifting to processes with advanced technologies.
+It all comes down to making smart choices with packaging and distribution that make the logistic operation more resilient.

-Would you like to know more about the best way to integrate Smart Packaging within your Supply Chain?
-Contact one of ModusLink’s Industry experts by clicking here.
+Would you like to know more about the best way to integrate Smart Packaging within your current direct distribution processes and supply lines?
+Contact one of ModusLink’s industry experts today to get started.

 Aliakbarian.
 (2019, February 20).
 Smart packaging: challenges and opportunities in the supply chain.
 Retrieved from supplychainquaterly.com.

 Bianchi.
 (2017, June 28).
 5 Examples of Innovative Uses for RFID Technology in Retail.
 Retrieved from shopify.com.